 - Lean back, using your hands to support your body.

 - Inhale and raise your hips so that your upper body, hips, and legs are in a straight line.
 Try to touch the floor with your toes reaching forward.
-Let the head fall back toward the floor.
+Let the head fall

 - Hold the pose for a while, continuing to breathe normally all the while.